-We will work with partners in order to increase participation and address social isolation.
-One example of this is the ONSIDE project, a cross border community support service to support disabled people who are socially isolated.
-We will partner with Disability Action Northern Ireland, Supporting Communities and the Centre for Independent Living to deliver this cross border project.
-This project will use assistive technology, develop personalised ongoing social isolation and health programmes and create a regional digital disability community which will highlight disability health and focused wellbeing services and community asset and engagement opportunities.
+Communities and the Independent Living Movement Ireland (ILMI) to deliver this cross border project.
+This project will use assistive technology. develop personalised ongoing social isolation and health programmes and create a regional digital disability community which will highlight disability health and focused wellbeing services and community asset and engagement opportunities.
 We will monitor and evaluate the impact and benefits of this project on an ongoing basis.
-It is planned to benefit 1,125 people in Northern Ireland, some of which will be older persons.
+The ONSIDE project is planned to benefit 2,400, of which 1,700 will be in Northern Ireland, some of which will be older persons.